EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation

 \subsection{Self-Anchored Visual Distillation}

-A long-standing question in Vision-Language Model (VLM) research concerns whether the visual encoder should be fully fine-tuned during the supervised fine-tuning (SFT) stage.
+A long-standing question in VLM research concerns whether the visual encoder should be fully fine-tuned during the SFT.
 Some studies~\cite{tong2024cambrian, shi2024eagle} argue that unfreezing the visual encoder facilitates cross-domain adaptation and improves visual perception in new domains or downstream tasks.
-In contrast, other works~\cite{karamcheti2024prismatic, kachaev2025don} suggest that directly fine-tuning the visual encoder may degrade the general-purpose visual representations learned during large-scale pre-training, leading to reduced perceptual robustness and overfitting to the training dataset, thereby harming the model’s generalization ability.
-Therefore, we ask how to enhance task-relevant visual perception for autonomous driving scenarios while preserving the original perceptual capabilities of the visual encoder.
+Conversely, others~\cite{karamcheti2024prismatic, kachaev2025don} suggest that fine-tuning may degrade the pre-trained representations, leading to reduced perceptual robustness and overfitting to the training dataset, thereby harming the model’s generalization ability.
+Therefore, we ask how to enhance task-relevant visual perception for autonomous driving scenarios while preserving the encoder's original capabilities.

 \paragraph{Tajectory-Guided Anchoring Constraints.} To address the degradation-adaptation dilemma of visual encoders during supervised fine-tuning, we propose a self-anchored visual distillation.
 Specifically, we create a self-anchor teacher by copying the student visual encoder before fine-tuning.
 During training, the stable visual representations produced by this self-anchor teacher are used as distillation constraints, ensuring that the student visual encoder enhances its perception capability for autonomous driving scenarios while preserving its original visual representation power.
-Unlike conventional sample-level anchor distillation methods~\cite{tang2024aug}, we further improve granularity by introducing trajectory-guided token-level anchored distillation.
+We further improve granularity by introducing trajectory-guided token-level anchored distillation.
 To this end, we design AnchorFormer, which assigns adaptive anchor weights to different spatial regions in the scene, where higher weights correlate with intensified anchoring constraints for those regions.